 .... and of course love is central to both Christianity and Judaism.

 The term 'Star Cross' could be applied to several designs and in heraldry a cross with pointed arms is called a Stellated Cross.
-One is the Etoile Cross, which is usually a four-pointed star.
-Others include the
+One such six-pointed star is seen with the Etoile Cross, and others include the

 The Star of David comprises two triangles, representing the Greek letter for 'D' inverted over the other, which happens to have been King David's royal cipher (since his name began and ended with a 'D').
 The symbol represents the town of Bethlehem, first and foremost, the place of Christ's birth.

 Like the Crescent Cross, the Star Cross shown on the left is a hybrid and symbolises Christianity being central to Judaism.
 The symbol is used by Jewish Christians; a sect that retains its Jewish heritage yet believes in Salvation through Jesus, rather than through works.
 They tend to join Protestant or Catholic churches.

 Another group are called Messianic Jews, who believe that Yeshua (Jesus) came as the Messiah, but they continue to worship in the synagogue.

 Despite the differences between Judaism and Christianity, the two religions also have fundamental similarities; such as, ethical standards, sacred texts, and belief in the same God.
 It is not surprising therefore that some people decide to enjoy the best of both worlds.

 An alternative arrangement is shown on the left, which can be interpreted as Judaism being central to Christianity.
 A significant feature of this pattern is that the lines of the star are intertwined with the lines of the cross.
 (Click the image for an enlarged view.)